-This protocol is to setup the 96-well optical plate for qPCR DNA quantitation using Quantifiler[TM] (Human or Duo) quantitation kits.
+1. This protocol is to setup the 96-well optical plate for qPCR DNA quantitation using Quantifiler (Human or Duo) quantitation kits.
 The protocol provides the option to create the DNA standard dilution series manually or have the BioRobot Universal perform the dilution.
 If the analyst opts to create the DNA standard dilution series manually, the dilutions should be made in 0.2mL tubes using

 - 2. Important notes to remember for using the BioRobot Universal for setup: - a.
+It is recommended that the system liquid carboy be well above the minimum level prior top commencing a run. - b.
+It is recommended that the system be re-initialized and a 100mL flush (available from the Tools drop-down menu) be performed prior to commencing a run. - c.
 Sarstedt screw-cap tubes are required for use on the instrument as they fit securely in the cooling blocks.
-Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - b.
+Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - d.
 If the Universal BioRobot Universal is to prepare the dilution series of the DNA standard it is important that the initial 50ng/uL standard be thoroughly mixed prior to placing it on the deck. - 3.
 Thaw the appropriate Quantifiler Primer Mix and concentrated DNA standard (which is stored at 20°C).
 Vortex the Primer Mix and the refrigerated qPCR Reaction Mix for 5 seconds.
 Spin the Primer Mix and DNA standard tubes briefly in a microcentrifuge to remove any liquid from the caps. - 4.
 Prepare a four-fold (1:3) dilution of the 200ng/uL human DNA standard in TE buffer to obtain the initial 50ng/uL standard (see Table 3-1 in the Quantifiler User's Manual for additional details if preparing the standards manually). - 5.
 Determine the total number of samples to be amplified including the set of eight human DNA standards (run in duplicate) and one qPCR blank.
 Create a master mix by combining the following volumes of reagents into a screw-cap tube: - a.
-10.5ul of Primer Mix x # of Samples b.
-12.5ul of qPCR Reaction Mix x # of Samples
+10.5ul of Primer Mix b.
+12.5ul of qPCR Reaction Mix x # of Samples b. # of Samples